DBSCAN: Optimal Rates For Density Based Clustering: Densities with Gaps

 \end{proposition}

-If $P(S) =1 $, the level set estimator $\widehat S_h$ is also a support estimator and $\epsilon= \inf_{x\in S}p(x). $ In this case, \Cref{prop:support estimate upper} says that if the lower bound of the density goes to 0 not faster than $O(n^{-1/2}) $, then support estimation is still possible.
+Similarly to \Cref{prop:consistency-gap}, the above results hold true for all $n$ large enough such that $a_n < \epsilon/2$.
+If $P(X\in S) =1 $, the level set estimator $\widehat S_h$ is also a support estimator and $\epsilon= \inf_{x\in S}p(x). $ In this case, \Cref{prop:support estimate upper} says that if the lower bound on the density vanishes no faster than $O(n^{-1/2}) $, then support estimation is still possible.

 Below we show that the error bound given in \Cref{prop:support estimate upper} is minimax optimal up to log factors.
-Consider the collection $\mathcal P^n(h_0,\epsilon) $ of probability distributions of $n$ i.i.d. random vectors in $\mathbb{R}^d$ from a distribution with bounded $d$-dimensional Lebesgue densities having a gap size $\epsilon$ at some level and satisfying condition {\bf (R)} with parameter $h_0 > 0$.
-Then \Cref{prop:support estimate upper} shows that
+Consider $\mathcal P^n(h_0,\epsilon) $, the class of probability distribution of $n$ i.i.d. random vectors in $\mathbb R^d$ whose common density exhibit a gap of size $\epsilon$ such that condition \eqref{eq:Sl} holds, and satisfying condition {\bf R} with parameter $h_0 > 0$.
+Then \Cref{prop:support estimate upper} shows that, for all $n$ large enough,